Brillionb/rsschool-cv/cv.md

 *********

 ### About me:
-Hi, I’m Galina, and now I’m working as a system administrator, Oracle database administrator and information security specialist in a government organization.
+Hi, I’m Galina, and now I’m working as a technical specialist, supporting the software and hardware complex of the  automated information system in a government organization.
 Due to personal preferences, I decided to change the course of my education to the direction of frontend development.
 My goal is to become a professional frontend developer.

 *********

-### Skills and Proficiency in web technologies:
+### Skills and Proficiency:

 * HTML5/CSS3